 Recycling News!
 Franklin Park

-implementing a new battery recycling program.
+implemented a new battery recycling program.
 You can now

 recycle household batteries, both rechargeable and